ITStudioOUC/ITStudio-welcome-websites/README.md

 git submodule update --init -- XXX
 ```

-to clone only `XXX`,
+to clone only `XXX`:

-where XXX is named in form of the year of that website's creation, plus `-backend` or `-frontend`.
+- backend or frontend: XXX is named in form of the year of that website's creation, plus `-backend` or `-frontend`.
+- homepage: XXX is in form of homepage-`YEAR`